-Federal Judge Amy Coney Barrett, who is on Donald Trump’s short list of candidates to replace Anthony Kennedy on the United States Supreme Court, belongs to a religious group known as the “People of Praise” that assigns advisers who were once called handmaids and heads to members, according to The New York Times, which interviewed current and former members of the organization.
+Federal Judge Amy Coney Barrett, who is on Donald Trump’s short list of candidates to replace Ruth Bader Ginsburg on the United States Supreme Court, belongs to a religious group known as the “People of Praise” that assigns advisers who were once called handmaids and heads to members, according to The New York Times, which interviewed current and former members of the organization.

 A spokesperson for the People of Praise told Heavy the term handmaid was used by the group to mirror Mary, Jesus’s mother, calling herself “the handmaid of the Lord” in the Bible, but the group changed the term for female leaders because its meaning has shifted in culture.

 Trump has now revealed that he’s narrowed the field to replace Kennedy down to five people, two of whom are women.
 He didn’t name them, but he said he would announce his final choice on July 9, 2018.

 Those comments have increased scrutiny on Amy Coney Barrett, 46, an Indiana-based judge who serves on the Seventh Circuit Court of Appeals, a position to which she was nominated by Trump in 2017.
 The Washington Times has reported that Barrett is considered a front runner for the nomination.
 You can read her Judiciary Committee questionnaire from when she was first nominated to the federal bench by Donald Trump here.

 Here’s what you need to know about Amy Coney Barrett & the People of the Praise:

 1. The People of Praise Assigned ‘Handmaids’ to Some Female Members, The Times Claims